19PHOBOSS98/GPS_DRONE_SWARM--MINECRAFT--OPENCOMPUTERS_MOD/README.md

 Right, flight formations. give the swarm an array of coordinates and they'll do their best to position themselves as so, around a "target".
 For the GPS Satellite formation the target is myself so I could easily position them better.

-For the GPS system I would like to thank these two: https://github.com/DOOBW/OC-GPS https://github.com/OpenPrograms/ds84182-Programs/blob/master/gps/libgps.lua
+For the GPS system I would like to thank these guys: https://github.com/DOOBW/OC-GPS

+https://github.com/OpenPrograms/ds84182-Programs/blob/master/gps/libgps.lua

+http://www.computercraft.info/forums2/index.php?/topic/3088-how-to-guide-gps-global-position-system/ (for the satelite formation)

 I needed to tweak their code a bit tho.
 See, their system is request based which means your gps location is only ever updated whenever you ask for it.
 That means I have to wait for at least 3 satellites to respond before I even have the chance to calculate my GPS position.
 This gets worse for a drone that needs its GPS location on the spot.
 In my experience I needed 7 QUEENS in a formation to get a more accurate GPS reading so I'd have to wait a bit longer.
 Moreover, there's also a chance of having to wait longer for a dead satellite to reply.